birlac/ESP07-WiFi-Module-PCB/README.md

 It was built for remote control of relays over wifi commands.
 It has several applications such as remote energy management for home power, for remote load monitoring, and other IoT applications.

 # Electrical Specs
-Input Voltage: 5V\
+Input Voltage: 5V<br/>
-uC Supply Voltage: 3.3V\
+MCU Supply Voltage: 3.3V<br/>
 Wifi-Module Supply Voltage: 3.3V

 # Features
 Wifi Module: ESP 07S\
 On board Reset button\
 SPI communication protocol between ESP and MCU\
-I2C port for external sensors\
+I2C port for external sensors